 Mention something they last did, such as abandoning a cart or downloading an eBook.
 Let them know you care about their business or personal needs by bringing up the challenge they told you about in a form.

 Make the experience personal by using behavioral data to send a personalized message.

 Whether you’re using standard form information or behavioral data, you can use it all to send messages that fit their interests and solve their needs.

 - To put it simply: the most important best practice for personalization is to make sure you’re implementing it.

 - You want to deliver a positive experience to gain (more) business from your contacts.
 If you just blast out the same generic email that has no personalization tactics, you won’t see many people act on it.

-When you get people to open your email, make sure it’s worthwhile to each and every person you contacted.
+When you get people to open your email, make sure it’s worthwhile to every person you contacted.

-If you want your email opened, you have to convince your recipients that it’s worth their time.
+If you want your email opened, convince your recipients it’s worth their time.

 Create a subject line that is both convincing and relevant.
 Use a catchy subject line to stand out in their inbox.
 Use relevance to reassure them that the email has a purpose and isn’t spam.

 - Keep it short to allow for a full view without cutoff.
 This is important for both mobile and desktop view.
 The ideal subject line length is no longer than 50 characters.